 Structuring a home-based business: how do I give the right impression?

 - Operating as a limited company.
 Going about it in the right way and setting up a limited company ought to be a quick, straightforward and inexpensive process.
-Having that ‘Ltd’ assignation after your name helps to convey the fact that you mean business, regardless of the fact that you’re working from home.
+Having that ‘Ltd’ assignation after your name helps to convey the fact that you mean business, even though you’re working from home, not to mention it could be more tax-efficient for you to structure your business as a limited company!

 Adapting your home: do you need permission?